 We will not share your data with any other third parties without your consent.

-We will not transfer your data outside the EU.
-Should this change and we commence work with a third party who is or has some of its activities outside of the EU we will update this Policy and inform the clients this activity will affect.
-Any future transfer of data outside of the EU, if applicable, will be subject to appropriate security measures to ensure that your privacy rights continue to be protected as outlined in this Policy.
+We will not transfer your data outside of the UK.
+Should this change and we commence work with a third party who is or has some of its activities outside of the UK we will update this Policy and inform the clients this activity will affect.
+Any future transfer of data outside of the UK, if applicable, will be subject to appropriate security measures to ensure that your privacy rights continue to be protected as outlined in this Policy.

 Personal data retention